How to Change Jobs in Japan

 Job Status Change Notification (所属機関の変更の届け出)

 You must submit a notification to the Immigration Bureau whenever there is a change in your employment.
-This includes when you resign from a job, start a new job, your company changes its name, your workplace is changed, and when your company closes down.
+This includes when you resign from a job, start a new job, change jobs, your company changes its name, your workplace is changed, and when your company closes down.
 There are 2 patterns for submitting the job status change notification, depending on whether you have / do not have a new job waiting.

-No Job Secured, Job Hunting After Resignation
+No Job Secured, Job Hunting Begins After Resignation

 There are 3 ways you can submit the notifications; online (available in English), by mail, or at the counter.
 For more information, check the link below.